A Debt Management Program and Your Credit

 But first, debt is a very personal issue with different aspects to it for each individual.
 A solution that is right for your neighbour may not be right for you.
 So, it’s important to speak to a trained professional before you decide upon a debt solution.
 Luckily, our counsellors are just a phone call away.
 Call to get your free debt and budget evaluation.
 Or, you can also take the first step online by completing a request for a Free Debt Analysis.

 No more penalties

-A debt management program starts to immediately fix some major problems affecting your credit.
-Many people who struggle with debt have credit reports that are littered with penalties for things like late payments, missed payments, and insufficient payments.
-As soon as you start your debt management program, those penalties are going to stop and you can start working on repairing your credit score.
-You’ll be making payments on time, in full, and your credit report will start looking better as a result.
+A debt management program can help fix some major problems affecting your credit that may also be costing you additional fees.
+Many people who struggle with debt have credit reports and monthly statements that are littered with penalties for things like late payments, missed payments, and over limit fees.
+As soon as you start your debt management program, those penalties (and any collection calls) are going to stop and you can start working on repairing your credit score.
+You’ll be making payments every month and ultimately pay your debt in full.
+As a result, your credit report will start looking better after you have completed the program.

 Improving 2 factors that determine your credit score

 Many people are unaware of exactly how their credit score is calculated.
 Here’s a quick breakdown of the five factors that determine it and then we’ll get to how a debt management program will improve it:

 - payment history (35%)

 - how long you’ve been using credit (15%)